niuq1ang/edgex-gitbook/api/sign.md

 ## Signature Algorithm

-The signature algorithm used is **Ecdsa** (Elliptic Curve Digital Signature Algorithm).
+> The signature algorithm used is **Ecdsa** (Elliptic Curve Digital Signature Algorithm).
 This algorithm ensures that signatures are secure and verifiable.

+> The normal private api validation would not use the pedersen hash since it requires more cpu consumption, the private api hash uses sha3 as its hashing function.

 > [Python Signature Demo](https://github.com/starkware-libs/starkex-resources/blob/master/crypto/starkware/crypto/signature/signature_test.py#L62)